Dayveed021/Dayveed021/README.md

 - 🌟 Share my knowledge and experience by teaching and mentoring others in the tech community.
 - 🧠 Study the fundamentals of **Artificial Intelligence** and its various subfields.
 - 🤖 Build a project that demonstrates my knowledge of **AI** and **machine learning**.
-- 📱 Build a full stack application.

 ## 📈 Achievements

-- 🎉 I have successfully built 2 web applcations using Reactjs.
+- 🎉 I have successfully built 4 web applcations using Reactjs, 2 applications using flutter.
 - 🤝 I have made a full figma design for a project that has been developed and hosted.